ivan-radic/udl-documentation/docs/comments.md

 ![]({{ site.baseurl}}/images/comments_01.png)

-Comments handling in UDL 2.1 changed significantly.
+Comments handling in UDL 2.1 changed significantly.<br>
 Let's start with the most obvious part, the GUI.

 ### Line comments:
 Line comments now support three set of keywords: open, continue and close.

-UDL2.1 has an option to force line comments to start at the beginning of line.
+UDL2.1 has an option to force line comments to start at the beginning of line.<br>
 When this option is switched on, line comments will be recognized only if they are located at the beginning of line.
 Anywhere else, they will be treated as default text.

-__Open:__
+__Open:__<br>
 In most languages this is the only one you'll need.
-Define your comment line starters here: # // !
+Define your comment line starters here: # // !<br>
 Example:

     // line comment

-__Continue:__
+__Continue:__<br>
-If this string is at the end of line comment, than line comment extends to following line: e.g. \
+If this string is at the end of line comment, than line comment extends to following line: e.g. \\<br>
 Example:

     // line comment \
     that extends to next line

-__Close:__
+__Close:__<br>
 This is a very rare feature, but in some languages comments have start and end markers, but if end marker is missing, a comment automatically becomes a line comment and ends at the end of current line.
 This is where you need to define close string, e.g.: !
 Example:

         // line comment ! text that doesn't belong to a comment